Table of contents

 How to help adult children of alcoholics?
 ACA therapy

 Recognizing ACA syndrome is the first step toward change.
 Awareness that certain behaviors stem from the past opens the way to working on oneself.
 ACA therapy helps break destructive patterns and teaches how to build healthy relationships.
 Whether it's an adult daughter of an alcoholic or a son, therapy is individual and depends on the patient's overall condition.
-Through psychotherapy it is possible to:- rebuild self-worth

 - learn to set boundaries and care for one's needs